tensorflow/examples/lite/examples/image_classification/android_play_services/README.md

 the deployment target in the connected devices to the device on which the app will be installed.
 This will install the app on the device.

-To test the app, open the app called `TFL Classify` on your device.
+To test the app, open the app called `Image Classification` on your device.
 When you run the app the first time, the app will request permission to access the camera.
 Re-installing the app may require you to uninstall the previous installations.

 ## Screenshots